polleverywhere/sordid-dragon/README.md

     $(".list").sordidDragon({ childSelector: ":not(.undraggable)" });

+NOTE: If a child element excluded by `childSelector` is in the middle of the list, you will be able to drag items from above it to below it or vice versa.
+However, if the child element excluded by `childSelector` is at the beginning or end of the list, you will not be able to drag items above/below it.

 To register an event handler that fires when a sort/drag is complete, include the `sortEnd` option:

     $(".list").sordidDragon({